dolpazinho/dolpazinho/README.md

 ### Hi there 👋, My name is Olasunkanmi Adeniji (But you can call me Ola)
 An experienced Software developer with a demonstrated history of working in the Information technology and services industry.
 Skilled in Technical support, Software development (Fullstack) & Mobile App development.

-Skills: Languages => Javascript, CSS, LESS, SASS, HTML Frameworks => Nodejs, React, Redux, React testing Backend => PHP, Symfony
+Skills: Languages => HTML, CSS, Javascript, LESS, SASS
+Frameworks => Nodejs, React, Redux, React testing Backend => PHP, Symfony
 JQuery Paradigms => REST